MassDotMoney/nested-ledger-plugin/README.md

 `./start.sh`

-The ethereum app and its ethereum-plugin-sdk must both be on the (develop) branch.
+The ethereum app and its `ethereum-plugin-sdk` must both be on the (develop) branch.
+The plugin's `ethereum-plugin-sdk` is not a git repository.

 Run `./build_locals_test.sh all` or replace `all` with the appropriate flags to build the plugin and/or the ethereum app.
 Edit the path in the script for the ethereum app.